IntercomCurtis/intercom-api-tools/Conversation Closer/README.md

 ### Example:
 `ruby app.rb qwieuhv23742efdbb7328edhb2873br=`

-**Please note that if you have a large amount of open conversation, this might take a while to run.**
+**Please note that if you have a large amount of open conversations, this might take a while to run.**